tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 top forwarding label to infer both the forwarding action and the forwarding treatment to be invoked on the packets.

-## Delay Budgets for Low-Latency Applications
+## Delay Budgets for Time-Bound Applications

 The routers in a network can perform two distinct functions on incoming packets, namely forwarding (where the packet should be sent) and scheduling (when the packet should be sent).
-Time Sensitive Networking (TSN) and Deterministic Networking provide several mechanisms for scheduling under the assumption that routers are time synchronized.
+IEEE-802.1 Time Sensitive Networking (TSN) and Deterministic Networking provide several mechanisms for scheduling under the assumption that routers are time-synchronized.
 The most effective mechanisms for delay minimization involve per-flow resource allocation.

 Segment Routing (SR) is a forwarding paradigm that allows encoding forwarding